scenerystack/community/docs/reference/api/scenery-phet/LetterKeyNode.md

 # LetterKeyNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/LetterKeyNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/keyboard/LetterKeyNode.ts) for the most up-to-date information.

 ## Overview

 LetterKeyNode is a TextKeyNode with layout and spacing defaults that look best for a single letter.
 A letter key is